opensearch-project/documentation-website/_search-plugins/ltr/training-models.md

 The associated features are *copied into* the model.
 This is for your
 safety: modifying the feature set or deleting the feature set after model creation doesn't have an impact on a model in production.
-For example, if we delete the feature set above:
+For example, if we delete the feature we previously created:

     DELETE _ltr/_featureset/more_movie_features